HectorRicardo/simple-music-app/README.md

 # Introduction

 When thinking about implementing a music app, the most obvious component to think of is the audio player.
-The **audio player** is the entity that's in charge of decoding/rendering/playing the audio media.
+The **audio player** (or simply "player") is the entity that's in charge of decoding/rendering/playing the audio media.
 A simple audio player, for example, might have the ability to play audio files with extensions `.wav` and `.mp3`.

 However, in this documentation, we're not going to focus on implementing the audio player.
 Instead, we're going to focus on something more of a higher level: